 6. Embrace the season

 If you have a lot of free time (said no one ever), take up a winter-only sport like skiing.
-Or if you don’t—buy some cute new gloves instead.
-Equally as mood-boosting, and much warmer.
+Or if you don’t—buy some cute new gloves or a cozy beanie instead.
+Equally as mood-boosting, and warmer.

 7. Be social, sometimes